Therapeutic relationship: Therapeutic Alliance / Working Alliance

 The therapeutic alliance, or the working alliance may be defined as the joining of a client's reasonable side with a therapist's working or analyzing side.
 Bordin conceptualized the working alliance as consisting of three parts: tasks, goals and bond.
 Tasks are what the therapist and client agree need to be done to reach the client's goals.
 Goals are what the client hopes to gain from therapy, based on their presenting concerns.
 The bond forms from trust and confidence that the tasks will bring the client closer to their goals.

 Research on the working alliance suggests that it is a strong predictor of psychotherapy or counseling client outcome.
 Also, the way in which the working alliance unfolds has been found to be related to client outcomes.
 Generally, an alliance that experiences a rupture that is repaired is related to better outcomes than an alliance with no ruptures, or an alliance with a rupture that is not repaired.
 Also, in successful cases of brief therapy, the working alliance has been found to follow a high-low-high pattern over the course of the therapy.
-Therapeutic alliance has been found to be effective in treating adolescents with PTSD, with the strongest alliances were associated with the greatest improvement in PTSD symptoms.
-Regardless of other treatment procedures, studies have shown that the degree to which traumatized adolescents feel a connection with their therapist greatly affects how well they do during treatment.
+In a study of adolescent girls receiving prolonged exposure therapy or client-centered therapy for PTSD, improvements in adolescent-rated therapeutic alliance were associated with greater reductions in PTSD severity across both treatment conditions.